NadirCianid/Library/javafx-sdk-17.0.15/legal/javafx.web/libxslt.md

    Used to work at W3C, now Red Hat co-chair of W3C XML Linking WG invited expert on the W3C XML Core WG
-   Author of libxml2 upon which this library is based.
+   Author of libxml2 upon which this bookService is based.

 Bjorn Reese:
    breese@users.sourceforge.net